The Best Personal Credit Cards For Business Expenses

 - World of Hyatt®

 What’s more, your points will be worth $0.0125 apiece (instead of the standard $0.01) if you redeem them for travel booked through Chase Ultimate Rewards.
 There’s no foreign transaction fee, either.
-You will have to pay a $95 annual fee after the first year, though.
+You will have to pay a $95 annual fee, though.

 Citi/AAdvantage Executive World Elite Mastercard